$0 Nunavut Adoption Quick-Start Checklist

 Does the ACARA certificate change the child's surname?

 Not automatically.
 The ACARA certificate legally establishes the adoptive parents as the child's legal parents, but it does not change the child's registered birth name.
-To change the child's surname, you must apply separately through the Nunavut Vital Statistics office for a name change or a new birth registration in the adoptive parents' names.
-Many families do this alongside or after the ACARA process.
+Ask Nunavut Vital Statistics whether a separate name-change or new birth-registration application is required.
+Many families address this alongside or after the ACARA process.
 The passport can be issued in the child's existing registered name with the ACARA certificate establishing the parental relationship.

 What if I have already applied for the passport without the ACARA certificate?